ynshen/k-seq/examples/README.md

   - Count files from k-seq experiment is obtained

 ### Contents of this tutorial:
-  - Use `k_seq.data.SeqSampleSet` to parse count files and analyze k-seq data
+  - Use `k_seq.data.SeqSampleSet` to parse count files and analyze k-seq data ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#sequencing-sample-analysis))
-  - Use `k_seq.data.SeqTable` to obtain and analyze a collection of "valid sequences"
+  - Use `k_seq.data.SeqTable` to obtain and analyze a collection of "valid sequences" ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#valid-sequences-analysis))
-  - Use `k_seq.data.SeqTable` to fit the kinetic model and estimate the kinetic coefficients with uncertainty estimation
+  - Use `k_seq.data.SeqTable` to fit the kinetic model and estimate the kinetic coefficients with uncertainty estimation ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#fit-the-sequences-to-kinetic-model))
-  - Use `k_seq.fitting.SingleFitting` to fit any function with bootstrap estimated confidence interval ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#))
+  - Use `k_seq.fitting.SingleFitting` to fit any function with bootstrap estimated confidence interval ([Jump to section](https://github.com/ynshen/k-seq/tree/master/examples#use-k-seq-to-fit-arbitrary-functions-with-bootstrap-ci-estimation))

 ## Initialize the workspace